Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: Introduction

-The remaining sections of this paper are organized as follows: Section \ref{sec: Background and Related Work} provides a brief overview of the principles and related works concerning mmWave radar.
-In Section \ref{sec: Radar System Evaluation}, we conduct an evaluation of the mmWave radar system, covering aspects such as resolution, angle of view compensation, and the relationship between radar placement and coverage.
-Section \ref{sec: Hardware Setup} illustrates the mmWave radar setup in our test environment.
-Subsequently, Section \ref{sec: Software Framework} delves into the details of our software framework's workflow and its utilization for human tracking and fall detection.
+The remaining sections of this paper are organized as follows.
+Section \ref{sec: Background and Related Work} provides a brief overview of the principles and related works concerning mmWave radar.
+In Section \ref{sec: Radar System Evaluation}, we discuss the evaluation of the mmWave radar system, covering aspects such as angle of view compensation and the relationship between radar placement and coverage.
+Section \ref{sec: Experimental Setup} illustrates the mmWave radar setup and data collection.
+Subsequently, Section \ref{sec: System Design} delves into the details of our software framework's workflow and its utilization for human tracking and fall detection.
 We present an evaluation of our real-time system performance in scenarios involving multiple people in Section \ref{sec: System Evaluation}.
 Finally, Section \ref{sec: Conclusion} outlines our conclusions and discusses avenues for future work.